houshuang/stian-notes/content/Podcast-with-Doug-Tataryn-on-Deconstructing-Yourself.md

         - **clean up**
             - **Christianity**, **Mahayana Buddhism**
             - We're able to observe our minds at a very deep level while we're [meditating](**Meditation**), but we're not able to be in those states, while we're interacting socially with others.
-                - ^^I thought that you kind of could get that kind of insight, with walking meditation and always seeing your emotions from a distance, but maybe those states are not as deep or, or pure. ^^
+                - <span class="highlight">I thought that you kind of could get that kind of insight, with walking meditation and always seeing your emotions from a distance, but maybe those states are not as deep or, or pure. </span>
             - And so, some of this developmental and cleansing and stuff, it's possible that you kind of see through it and so it becomes invisible to the meditation and you can gain enlightenment without actually having to deal with it.
                 - Podcast about **Culadasa**, and his sex scandal
         - **grow up**